devmount/sales/README.md

 # Sales

-A service sales manager for freelancer.
+A service sales manager especially for freelancers.
+Built in German, available in English too.

-## Feature
+## Features

 - A dashboard showing current trends and tax data
 - Keep track of clients